Bharaneedharan-K/Bharaneedharan-K/README.md

 ## 👨‍💻 About Me

-I'm a passionate **Full Stack Developer** with a strong focus on backend development.
+I'm a passionate **Full Stack Developer** with a strong interest in backend development.
 I love building scalable APIs, managing databases, and delivering seamless web applications.
 Whether it's crafting logic on the server side or wiring up the frontend, I enjoy working across the stack to bring ideas to life.

+I'm always open to **learning** and **exploring new technologies** to expand my skills and build better, smarter solutions.

 ---